AI Text Reference

 • capabilities: Capability strings such as web_search, image_input, file_input, audio_input, and video_input.

-Advanced models require a Pro subscription.
+All models are available on every plan; more capable models cost more credits.
 Deprecated models automatically fall back to a recommended replacement.

 Best Practices